untold-titan/untold-titan/README.md

  - Ask me about anything, you can reach me in my discord server, [Army Gang](https://discord.gg/Muaepz4u9G) (I'm Titan, the friendly neighbourhood admin)
  - If you don't have discord, you can also reach me at untoldtitan3k@gmail.com.
  - Pronous: He/Him
  - Fun fact, I love Marvel and Pokemon.
-My favorite superhero is Iron man, followed by Spider man.
-My favorite (non-mythic/legendary) pokemon is Sylveon, and Rayquaza.
+My favorite superhero is Iron man, followed by Spiderman.
+My favorite (non-mythic/legendary) pokemon is Sylveon, and my favorite legendary is Rayquaza.

-## Are you here from the lab? if so, here's the directory of the projects featured there:

 <!--